syncfusion-content/winui-docs/winui/TreeGrid/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinUI TreeGrid control | Syncfusion
-description: Learn here about getting started with Syncfusion WinUI TreeGrid control and more details.
+description: Learn here all about getting started with Syncfusion WinUI TreeGrid control, its elements, and more.
 platform: winui
 control: TreeGrid
 documentation: ug